Islay Travel Guide

 Many tourists come to Islay to sample its exceptional whiskies.
 Islay boasts a whopping eight distilleries on the island, and is home to single malt labels such as Laphroaig, Lagavulin, Caol Ila and Ardbeg, which all have the strong peaty character considered to be characteristic of the Islay malts, while Bunnahabhain and Bruichladdich are lighter and Bowman and Kilchoman more medium-bodied.

-Whiskies aside, Islay features some notable attractions: the archaeological sites are captivating, including the Cultoon stone circle, which dates back to the Neolithic and early Bronze Age era; and the Kildalton High Cross, Scotland's last unbroken ringed Celtic cross which dates back to around the year 800.
+Whiskies aside, Islay features some notable sightseeing attractions.
+The archaeological sites are captivating: the Cultoon stone circle, which dates back to the early Bronze Age is a must-see; and the Kildalton High Cross, Scotland's last unbroken ringed Celtic cross, dating back to around the year 800, is worth a visit.
 More active visitors can enjoy a round of golf at the Machrie Hotel's links, a leisurely cycle along the quaint island roads, world-class fly fishing in Loch Gorm for brown trout, horse-riding on the deserted beaches, and even hill walking to discover the island's interior.
-Walk along the eastern shore and take in a beautiful sunrise where seabirds and gulls swoop above in the crisp morning air and admire the views across to the Jura, which, not surprisingly, boasts its own brand of world-class single malt whisky.
+Walk along the eastern shore and take in a beautiful sunrise as seabirds and gulls swoop above in the crisp morning air and admire the views across to Jura, which, not surprisingly, boasts its own brand of world-class single malt whisky.